OFS/ofs.github.io/docs/hw/n6001/user_guides/ug_qs_ofs_n6001/ug_qs_ofs_n6001.md

 sudo make install
 ```

-**3.b** This second flow will locally build a set of packages.
+**3.2** (Option 2) This second flow will locally build a set of packages.
 The package options for this flow as as follows:

 - rpm-pkg: Build both source and binary RPM kernel packages
 - binrpm-pkg: Build only the binary kernel RPM package